 - Israel often denies entry to US citizens who refuse to give access to their social media and email accounts for its purpose of attempting to determine their ethnicity, religion, and political viewpoint.
 “Israeli security officials have also on occasion requested access to travelers’ personal e-mail accounts or other social media accounts as a condition of entry.
 In such circumstances, travelers should have no expectation of privacy for any data stored on such devices or in their accounts.”

-As a result of all these discriminatory entry policies that target Palestinian- and Arab-Americans, and American Muslims, along with all US citizens who express support for the human rights of the Palestinian people, Israel has a high rate of rejecting the entry of US citizens, making it ineligible for the Visa Waiver Program.
-For example, last year, Israel rejected for entry 6.7 percent of US citizens, more than double the percentage of rejections allowed under the terms of the Visa Waiver Program.
+As a result of all these discriminatory entry policies that target Palestinian- and Arab-Americans, and American Muslims, along with all US citizens who express support for the human rights of the Palestinian people, Israel should be ineligible for the Visa Waiver Program.

 Congress has enacted a law to ensure that Israel meet the standards of the program

 In 2013, Sen. Barbara Boxer (D-CA) introduced S.462, the United States-Israel Strategic Partnership Act of 2013.
 The bill would have admitted Israel into the Visa Waiver Program as long as it “has made every reasonable effort, without jeopardizing the security of the State of Israel, to ensure that reciprocal travel privileges are extended to all United States citizens.”